Pilot Testing in Software Testing

-- To find end users reaction towards the software.
+- To find end users’ reactions toward the software.

-- To find whether software is successful or not.
+- To find whether the software is successful or not.

-- To provide another chance for development team.
+- To provide another chance for the development team.

 The main requisites for performing Pilot Testing are:

-Any testing process requires the appropriate environment.
-It is an essential requisites for performing the testing successfully.
-Same thing is with pilot testing.
-To perform pilot testing wee need such a environment what a real time user would have.
-After that the proper hardware and software have to be present.
-Therefore, it is essential to build the same situation for the testing process what end users would have to face.
+- Appropriate Environment: Any testing process requires the appropriate environment.
+It is an essential requisite for performing the testing successfully.
+The same thing is with pilot testing.
+To perform pilot testing we need such an environment as a real-time user would have.
+After that, the proper hardware and software have to be present.
+Therefore, it is essential to build the same situation for the testing process that end users would have to face.

 Pilot Testing Process:

-This is the first step of pilot testing which includes the creation of varioud plans regarding the testing process.
-This is the major part of testing process as all the further steps are derived from it and are much related to it.
+- Planning: This is the first step of pilot testing which includes the creation of various plans regarding the testing process.
+This is the major part of the testing process as all the further steps are derived from it and are much related to it.

-Once the planning is done, then the preparation for gathering of different attributes for the testing process is done.
+- Preparation: Once the planning is done, then the preparation for a gathering of different attributes for the testing process is done.
 A lot more preparation is done to perform the testing successfully.
-Group of end users are selected in this step.
+A group of end-users is selected in this step.

-Once all the preparations are done and group of end users are selected then the software is deployed.
-Every end user is kept is such condition which target audience will face.
+- Deployment: Once all the preparations are done and a group of end-users is selected then the software is deployed.
+Every end-user is kept in such conditions which target audience will face.

-Now the result is evaluated from the group of testers and it is recorded the response of the software.
+- Evaluation: Now the result is evaluated by the group of testers and is recorded in the response of the software.
 If the software meets the required tasks then further step is taken.

-Once the evaluation of testing process is done and it is found that the software meets the requirements of the end users then the software is launched in the market.
+- Product launch: Once the evaluation of the testing process is done and it is found that the software meets the requirements of the end-users then the software is launched in the market.